BleuLlama/AmigaInputToUSB/README.md

 ## Amiga Keyboard
 - Support for using an Amiga keyboard as a HID USB keyboard
- - A1000, A2000, A500 keyboards all use the same protocol, but different connectors and pinouts.
+ - All Amiga keyboards all use the same protocol, but different connectors
  - My hardware uses an 8 position header for the interface, wired as an A500 keyboard port
  - Interface cables can be made to connect to
-  - Amiga 1000 keyboards (RJ-22 4P4C jack)
+  - Amiga 1000 keyboards (4P4C (RJ-22) jack)
-  - Amiga 2000 keyboards (TBD position DIN jack)
+  - Amiga 2000,3000 keyboards (5-pin DIN jack)
-  - Amiga 3000 keyboards (TBD position mini-DIN jack)
+  - Amiga 4000 keyboards (6-pin mini-DIN jack)